Deytron/blog/_pages/Other/General/familysharebypass.md

 # Can I get banned for this?

-This obviously goes against Steam's TOS, but there hasn't been any report of anyone getting ban from Steam by using this bypass to play.
+This obviously goes against Steam's TOS, but there hasn't been any report of anyone getting banned from Steam by using this bypass to play.
 Also, think about it this way: you're still buying from Steam anyway and using their services, so there isn't much point to block you.

 # Credits